 It provides independent assurance and advice to the Governing Board and Chief Executive Officer / Registrar on the effectiveness of the Authority’s financial management systems and controls, performance and stability, compliance with laws and regulations and risk management.

-The Audit and Risk Committee comprises four members, at least one of which must be independent from the Governing Board and the Authority.
+The Audit and Risk Committee comprises four members.
 The Committee is governed by a charter detailing its role and responsibilities consistent with the Standing Directions and best practice corporate governance principles.

 Audit and Risk Committee members